 A second season for the anime Black Butler was announced… featuring an original new protagonist and Butler not from the previous season or manga, and not Ciel and Sebastian.
 Cue the wailing of thousands of yaoi fangirls around the internet.
 Which, as it later turned out, was A-1 Pictures just trolling the fandom.

 Fairy Tail: The first timeskip, up until the Tartaros arc.
 While the Grand Magic Games was fairly well-received for the first three-and-a-half days (mostly because Fairy Tail wasn't absolutely dominating everyone yet), the fourth day soured reception as Natsu defeating Sting and Rogue through The Power of Friendship.
 After this point, Fairy Tail would be portrayed as completely invincible to the point where many stopped seeing any potential for conflict, ending with Sting's infamous surrender.
 The Dragon War was more positively received, but many felt that it ended too suddenly when the Eclipse Gate's destruction prevented all the events that caused the War from ever happening.
 The Sun Village arc received criticism for spiking the Fanservice to unprecedented heights, ending on a Hot Springs Episode that Hiro actually apologized for just when the story was getting into Tartaros (and then there were those who just couldn't care about what was largely a Breather Episode).

 One Piece started getting these accusations once Portgas D. Ace bit the dust, breaking the tradition of not killing named characters, except in flashbacks, that was maintained for 13 years of publication.

-Named characters have died, there had just been too many Disney Deaths.
+Named characters had died before that in the present; there had just been too many Disney Deaths.